knebekaizer/solutiled-seed/CV_Vladimir_Ivanov.md

 <dl><dt>May 2018 - present</dt><dd>
 Social Quantum (<a href="http://www.socialquantum.com/ target="_blank">http://www.socialquantum.com/</a>)<br>
 CTO<br>
 Responsible for the general technical view of software production: processes, technology stack, fundamental technical solutions.
 Particularly responsible for Development, QA and IT departments.
 Migrating the company from the custom processes and in-house solutions to the industrial standards.
-Namely, fixed and established production release cycle and relevant processes, launched CI/CD department, started moving from in-house data pipeline to mature DWH stack, migrating to AWS, etc. Occasionally managing particular product group or department (sort of crisis management).
+Namely, fixed and established production release cycle and relevant processes, launched
+CI/CD department, started moving from in-house data pipeline to mature DWH stack, migrating to AWS, etc. Occasionally managing particular product group or department (sort of crisis management).
 </dd></dl>

 <dl><dt>Feb 2014 - May 2018</dt><dd>
 Zodiac Interactive (<a href="http://www.zodiac.tv/" target="_blank">http://www.zodiac.tv/</a>)<br>
 RnD Director, architect.<br>
 Driving software production from design and implementation to release management and maintenance.<br>
 This includes customer communication with respect to requirement gathering, driving the architecture board, planning and estimations, code review and overseeing of solution consistency, quality assurance strategy, release preparation, occasional coding, prototyping or bug fixing.
 Supervised projects are varying from research and proof of the concept of front-edge technology to high profile production targeted to 10M end users.
 The current focus is on embedded Linux software, HTML5 stack for resource constrained devices, IP video, etc.
 </dd></dl>

 <dl><dt>June 2013 - Feb 2014</dt><dd>
 Motorola Solutions<br>
 Principal staff engineer, Senior architect.<br>
-Push-to-talk Android client and server integration<br>
+Push-to-talk Android client and server integration.<br>
 Prototyping the distributed service based on peer-to-peer concept for fault tolerance and high performance data storage and processing (research project).
 </dd></dl>